 Prepare, update, review, and finalize your resume

 The first thing you want to focus on when applying for a job is your firefighter resume.
-Before you head out to the interview, you should make sure that your CV is not only up to date, but that it is also free of any grammatical, spelling, or formatting errors.
+Before you head out to the interview, you should make sure that your resume is not only up to date, but that it is also free of any grammatical, spelling, or formatting errors.
 Make sure you have included all the pertinent information about your qualifications, work history, experiences, and education.
 Avoid making it too long or sloppy–just focus on the essentials.
 Most likely, potential employers will ask you to go into more specific detail about items on your resume during the interview.
 Remember, this is your professional resume, so go and make the best impression!
 If you need to take a look at some firefighter resume samples to get a better idea of what it should look like, go over to our resume section.

 Knowledge of fire codes